powy1993/Rundiv/README.md

 `getNumSlides()` returns the total amount of slides

 `slide(index, duration)` slide to set index position (duration: speed of transition in milliseconds)

-## Browser Support
-Rundiv is now compatible with all browsers, including IE7+.
-Swipe works best on devices that support CSS transforms and touch, but can be used without these as well.
-A few helper methods determine touch and CSS transition support and choose the proper animation methods accordingly.